ML-42

 Code editors treat markdown as just another text file.
 Note-taking apps want to own your data.
 Preview tools are read-only.
 None of them are designed for the actual workflow: open a project folder, browse its documents, read and edit naturally, move on to the next.

 ML-42 opens your folders where they are.
 No import, no database, no proprietary format.
-When files change on disk — from an AI agent or another editor — ML-42 picks up the change automatically.
+The context files that shape AI behavior, the specs that define what to build, the artifacts agents produce — all markdown.
+When files change on disk, ML-42 picks up the change automatically.
 When you close the app, your files are exactly where you left them.

 The format is the interface.
 ML-42 just makes it better to work with.